Currency: Euro (EUR)

 Live Poker Venues in Germany

-Casino Schenefeld, located in Schenefeld, hosts daily tournaments.
+Casino Schenefeld, located in Schleswig-Holstein, just outside of the city (and state) borders of Hamburg, hosts daily tournaments and cash games.
 They buy-ins are usually relatively low, ranging from €35 to €150.
-They did host the “Butter bei die Tische” (“Butter at the Table”) series in May 2019, with a €550 Main Event and a €330 PLO event.
-However, there aren’t any tournaments with that high buy-ins on their schedule.
+They did host the “Butter bei die Tische” (“Butter with the Tables” – a word play from the Northern term “Butter bei die Fische”, which means “Butter with the Fish”) series in May 2019, with a €550 Main Event and a €330 PLO event.
+The PokerStars events “EUREKA” also took place at this location.

 As for cash games, they only have No Limit Hold’em tables, usually at €2.5/€5 stakes.
 On “Cash Game Wednesdays”, however, they offer lower stakes for the casual players as well – €2/€2 with €100 minimum starting stacks.